-Reserve contributions sufficient to offset ongoing deterioration are typically in the range of 25% of an association's total budget.
+Note that Reserve contributions sufficient to offset ongoing deterioration are typically in the range of 15 - 40% of an association's total budget.

 NRSS Funding Methodologies such as the Component Method (aka "Straight Line") and Cash Flow (aka "Pooled") are different tools used to calculate Reserve contribution rates in light of the timing of upcoming expenses.
+The Component Method regularly calculates very high near term Reserve funding obligations, and for that reason is rarely utilized outside of Florida.